MohamedElsiddig/ShellScripts/README.md

-# scripts
+# Shell Scripts
-scripts that i usually use
+Scripts that I usually use